artsandmetaphysics/goodlifeodyssey/_published/socratic-dialogues-and-real-world-choices.md

 ---
 Created On: '2023-04-01T15:17:00+00:00'
-Description: This dialogue explores the significance of refining one's understanding of ethical terms, such as courage, racism, and inclusion, through Socratic dialogue and other forms of inquiry.
-They discuss the importance of balancing theory and practice, as well as connecting ethical exploration to the practical concerns and choices.
+Description: 'This dialogue explores the significance of refining one''s understanding

+  of ethical terms, such as courage, racism, and inclusion, through

+  Socratic dialogue and other forms of inquiry.
+They discuss the

+  importance of balancing theory and practice, as well as connecting

+  ethical exploration to the practical concerns and choices.'
 Last Edited: '2023-04-01T18:44:00+00:00'
 Published On: '2023-04-01'
 Slug: socratic-dialogues-and-real-world-choices